-Few championship fights in recent history have been marred by a controversy as serious as that which attended Cotto vs Margarito I. A spectacular bout won in the eleventh round by Antonio Margarito via TKO, the debate that raged in its aftermath was not about incomprehensible judging or an ill-conceived stoppage, but whether Margarito had cheated by using plaster-fortified hand wraps.
+Few championship fights in recent history have been retroactively marred by a controversy as serious as that which attends Cotto vs Margarito I. A spectacular bout won by Antonio Margarito via eleventh round TKO, the debate that raged in its aftermath was not about incomprehensible judging or an ill-conceived stoppage, but whether the Mexican had cheated his way to victory by using plaster-fortified hand wraps.
 The evidence for whether he did—while circumstantial—is highly persuasive, and obscures eleven eventful rounds that saw Miguel Cotto turn from matador into bull, as his face degenerated into a bloody, swollen pancake.
-No official consensus has been reached as to whether illegal wraps were ever used, but revisiting the bout is an eerie experience in which one suspects the loser of fighting at a very dangerous disadvantage.
+No official consensus has been reached as to whether illegal wraps were ever used, but revisiting the bout is an eerie experience in which one suspects the loser of competing at a very dangerous disadvantage.

-Prior to facing Margarito, the WBA welterweight champion Cotto hadn’t lost in his first 32 professional fights.
+Prior to facing Margarito, the WBA welterweight champion Cotto had not lost in his first 32 professional fights.
 His title, won after five rounds of work against Carlos Quintana, was followed by high profile victories against Zab Judah and Shane Mosley, whom he knocked out and outpointed, respectively.
-Previously a light welterweight champion and one of the sport’s true stars, Cotto successfully defended his title at 147 lbs four times before meeting Margarito.
-Respected for his fine talent and snappy power punching, early success allowed Miguel Cotto to supplant Felix Trinidad as Puerto Rico’s top boxer.
+Previously a light welterweight champion and one of the sport’s true stars, Cotto successfully defended his title at 147 pounds four times before meeting Margarito.
+Respected for his fine talent and snappy power punching, his early success allowed Miguel Cotto to supplant Felix Trinidad as Puerto Rico’s top boxer.

 Aware it would be foolish to stand in front of a man who had a four inch height advantage, Cotto dominated the first round by moving around and away from Margarito, stepping in to throw sharp combinations.
 Surprisingly, the challenger didn’t begin as assertively as many had forecasted, keeping distance between himself and Cotto as he tried to establish his jab.
 The difference in talent was plain, and it is to Margarito’s strategic credit that he didn’t try out-boxing a more skillful opponent early.